 The Role of Faculty.
 The role of faculty is to engage students in various instructional strategies to promote effective learning.
 Instructional strategies faculty use includes blended-learning, simulation and debriefing, didactic and group learning, clinical and experiential hands-on learning and other engaging, scholarly activities.
 Faculty integrate Christian faith principles and truths into the classroom and clinical settings.
 Faculty role model the art and science of nursing within a biblically based Christian worldview.
-In addition, faculty engage in life-long learning, God honoring leadership, service, and ministry.
-(University of Northwestern-St. Paul School of Nursing Student Handbook, 2022-2023).
+In addition, faculty engage in lifelong learning, God honoring leadership, service, and ministry (Wolgemuth, G. (2019-2020) Nursing Student Handbook University of Northwestern-St. Paul).

 The Role of Students.
 The role of students is to actively and fully participate in all learning opportunities designed to help students meet program outcomes and graduate competencies.
 Students need to 1) intentionally and continually pursue active learning strategies, 2) seek out help, assistance, and clarification from faculty when struggling academically, 3) identify and use all available resources including library resources, tutors, study partners or groups, and 4) seek creative methods and strategies to learn, keeping in mind their own preferred learning style(s).
 Students are accountable for their own learning and critical thinking.
-Students are encouraged to use their God given abilities and talents, develop effective study habits, and demonstrate perseverance.
-(University of Northwestern-St. Paul School of Nursing Student Handbook, 2022-2023).
+Students are encouraged to use their God given abilities and talents, develop effective study habits, and demonstrate perseverance (Wolgemuth, G. (2019-2020) Nursing Student Handbook University of Northwestern-St. Paul).

-3.4 Conceptual Framework, Pre-Licensure Student Learning Outcomes and Measures
+3.4 Conceptual Framework: Pre-Licensure Student Learning Outcomes and Measures